P0w3rChi3f/DCI-2200/CourseOverview.md

 * Edit the Snort config file to read `local.rules`etc
   * `vim /etc/nsm/so-sensor-eth1/snort.conf`
   * uncomment `local.rules` under #7
+  * also change 'TCP Checksum Mode' from All to None
 * Now I can add my custom rules to `local.rules`
   * `/etc/nsm/rules/local.rules`
 * Then test the rules